-David Bowie was Too Weird
+David Bowie was Just Too Weird

 High brow, low brow, or no brow?

-When my excitement to buy another album overrode my good sense, I moved onto the next album, only to discover I wasn’t done with the last one yet.
-Bowie, I realized, was one of the very few rock stars who could have one foot planted in the pop world and one in the world of art.
+When my excitement to buy another album overrode my good sense, I moved onto the next album, only to discover I wasn’t as done with the previous one as I thought I was.
+Bowie, I realized, was one of the very few musicians who could have one foot planted in the pop world and another in the world of art.
 My peers told me the man was weird, “too weird”, and I listened.
-Soon after taking a deep dive, I regretted how much I missed by listening to them for so long.
-Yes, he was weird, I thought, but I’m weird.
-I eventually found comfort in my oddities long before I discovered Bowie, but his music seemed to fit me like a comfortable sock.
+Soon after taking a deep dive, I regretted how much I missed by refusing to listen to him for so long.
 There are very few artists that affect me so much that I regret not listening to them sooner.
-I thought of all the years I wasted listening other artists when I could’ve been listening to The Man who Sold the World, Hunky Dory, Alladin Sane, and Diamond Dogs.
-I thought it could’ve changed my world just a little bit back then, and I know that’s silly, but the effect his music had on me was that profound.
+I thought of all the years I wasted listening other artists when I could’ve been listening to Hunky Dory, Alladin Sane, and Diamond Dogs.
+I thought he could’ve changed my world just a little bit sooner back then, and I know that sounds silly, but the effect of his music on me was that profound.

-I started listening to David Bowie obsessively about 20 years ago, and I bought his new releases on the date of their release.
+I started listening to David Bowie obsessively about 30 years ago, and I bought his new releases on the date of their release.
 I enjoy a majority of them, but Bowie captured magic in a bottle during the Five Years albums and the Berlin Trilogy.
 Hours…, Reality, and Blackstar were my favorite late Bowie albums, but they couldn’t compare to the great eight.

 2) It’s no Game (Part 1)